On the $C^2$-local systolic optimality of Zoll odd-symplectic forms: Proof of Corollary

 where $R_0$ is the generating vector field for the $S^1$-action on $\Sigma$ that interests us and $S$ is the invariant function whose existence is guaranteed by Theorem \ref{normalformthm}.
 Denoting by $\bar{S}$ the quotient of $S$ by the $S^1$-action on $\Sigma$, we observe that by \eqref{var_princip_1}, for any $y \in \Sigma$ contained in an $S^1$-fiber over a critical point $x$ of $\Bar{S}$ the following holds:

 So, any vector field that spans the characteristic distribution of $\Tilde{\Omega}$ at $y$ is a scalar multiple of $R_0$.
-As a result, at every critical point $x \in \Sigma$ of $S$, the image $u(\mathfrak{p}_x)$ of the $S^1$-fiber $\mathfrak{p}_x$ through $x$ is the trajectory of a vector field that spans the fiber of the distribution $\ker \Omega$ over $x$.
-Since the critical point $x$ of $\Bar{S}$ and the point $y$ in the $S^1$-fiber over it were arbitrary, we have shown that any vector field spanning the characteristic distribution of $\Omega$ has at least as many periodic orbits as $\Bar{S}$ has critical points.
-We also know from \cite[Theorem 11.2.9]{mcduffsalamon2017introduction} that the following chain of inequalities hold:
+As a consequence, the following is true: pick an arbitrary vector field $R$ spanning the characteristic distribution of $\tilde \Omega$ then, for any $y \in \text{Crit}(S)$ the trajectory of $R$ passing through $y$ is the image $u(p_y)$ of the $S^1$-fiber $p_y$ through $y$.
+From the definition of the quotient map $\bar S$, we can then conclude that any vector field spanning the characteristic distribution of $\tilde \Omega$ must have at least as many closed trajectories as the number of critical points of the function $\bar S$.
+Moreover, by the Lusternik–Schnirelmann theorem \cite[Theorem 11.2.9]{mcduffsalamon2017introduction}, the following chain of inequalities hold:

-where $cl(M)$ is the cup-length of $M$ computed for the singular cohomology functor with real coefficients.\\ \\ To finish the proof, we only need to show that $\Omega$ is Zoll if and only if $\Bar{S}$ is constant.
-Toward that end, observe that if $S$ and therefore $\bar{S}$ is constant, then the characteristic foliation of $\Omega$ can be conjugated to that of $\Omega_0$ and $\Omega$ is therefore Zoll.
-If, on the other hand, $\Omega$ is Zoll then by \cite[Proposition 7.4 (iii)]{B-K-Odd_Symp} we know that $\inf\mathcal{A}_{\Omega} = \sup\mathcal{A}_{\Omega}$.\\ \\ The function $S$ is defined in \eqref{def_of_S} below to be the following:
+where $\text{cl}(M)$ is the cup-length of $M$ computed for the singular cohomology functor with real coefficients.\\ \\ To finish the proof, we only need to show that $\Omega$ is Zoll if and only if $S$ is constant.
+Toward that end, observe that if $S$ and therefore $\bar{S}$ is constant, then the characteristic foliation of $\Omega$ can be conjugated to that of $\Omega_0$ by the diffeomorphism $u$ and $\Omega$ is therefore Zoll.\\ \\ If, on the other hand, $\Omega$ is Zoll then by \cite[Proposition 7.4 (iii)]{B-K-Odd_Symp} we know that $\inf\mathcal{A}_{\Omega} = \sup\mathcal{A}_{\Omega}$.
+As a consequence, since function $S$ is defined in \eqref{def_of_S} below to be the following:

-where $\Bar{\Gamma}: S^1 \times [0,1] \rightarrow \Sigma$ is just the constant homotopy $\Bar{\Gamma}(\cdot, t) = \mathfrak{p}_x$ $\forall t \in [0,1]$.
-The inequalities in \eqref{var_principle_eqns} now follow.
+where $\Bar{\Gamma}: S^1 \times [0,1] \rightarrow \Sigma$ is just the constant homotopy $\bar{\Gamma}(\cdot, t) = p_x$ $\forall t \in [0,1]$, the inequalities in \eqref{var_principle_eqns} now follow.